benghaem/cavrr/README.md

 ## Test Suite

-The automatic test suite can be built by running:
+The automated test suite can be built by running:

 `make test`